quic/qbox/README.md

 ./build_linux_dist_image.sh -s 4G -p xorg,pciutils -a riscv64
 ```

-It will create a `Artifacts` directory with all linux OS artifacts needed inside it.
+After the script finishes, the `Artifacts` directory with all the generated artifacts will be created.

-If you want to run and test this ubuntu platform, you should go back at the top level
+To run the built ubuntu OS, you should go back at the top level
-of the repository and build the project:
+of the repository and build Qbox first:

 For aarch64:
 ```